racheln0519/Skincare_Product_Collection_Maker/README.md

 # My Personal Project

-## Application for Skincare Product Recommendations
+## Skincare Product Sorter

 **A brief description**

-As an individual with strong interests in skincare, I want to design an application where users can browse a selection of skincare products, based on the input given by them.
-For instance, the application could ask for the user's
+As an individual with strong interests in skincare, I want to design an application where users can input skincare products and have a sorter create a routine with the products in order.
+For instance, the application would ask for the user's

-- specific skin type
-- type of skincare product that they are searching for
+- skincare products
+- time of day

+After inputting the user's information, the project will display a list of the skincare products in a specific order.
+The order will provide the steps needed in doing their routine.
+For instance, if cleanser, toner, and moisturizer is provided, the application would list the following order:

+- cleanser
+- toner
-- budget
+- moisturizer
-- preferred brands or brands that they do not like

-After inputting the user's concerns, the project will display images of recommended products, along with a short description of the product.
-The user may reject this product.
-In doing so, the second-best option/alternative will be provided.
-The user may add this to their skincare routine (list of skincare products).
-This project interests me because I enjoy recommending skincare products to my peers, and I believe that it would be a convenient way for individuals to create a skincare routine.
+The user is expected to follow the routine by using the products in the order specified above.
+This project interests me because I enjoy recommending skincare products to my peers, and I believe that it would be a convenient way for people to get step-by-step instructions for a routine based on the products they have.

 ## User Stories
 **Phase 0**
-- As a user, I want to be able to view a list of choices for skin type
-- As a user, I want to be able to input my skincare product budget
-- As a user, I want to be able to provide preferred brands as well as brands I don't like
-- As a user, I want to be able to reject a skincare product and be provided with an alternative
 - As a user, I want to be able to add a skincare product to my routine
 - As a user, I want to be able to remove a skincare product from my routine
+- As a user, I want to be able to sort my skincare products based on the order I need to use them in
-- As a user, I want to be able to view my skincare routine
+- As a user, I want to be able to view step-by-step instructions for my skincare routine